MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/reduction.md

  The operator for the operation to perform on the variables (`var`) at the end of the parallel region.

  `var`
- One more more variables on which to perform scalar reduction.
+ One or more variables on which to perform scalar reduction.
 If more than one variable is specified, separate variable names with a comma.

 ## Remarks
  `reduction` applies to the following directives: